| AVOIDING THE TRIGGERS

 to express their discomfort verbally can give them a sense of control

 that can decrease the need for an emotional outburst.
+The desire for routine and predictabilityChildren on the autism spectrum vary in their

 ability to deal with changes in their routine and unpredictability.